dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 )

 ```

+### Databricks and Google Cloud Storage

+In order to load from Google Cloud Storage stage you must set-up the credentials via **named credential**.
+See below.
+Databricks does not allow to pass Google Credentials
+explicitly in SQL Statements.

 ### Use external locations and stored credentials
 `dlt` forwards bucket credentials to the `COPY INTO` SQL command by default.
 You may prefer to use [external locations or stored credentials instead](https://docs.databricks.com/en/sql/language-manual/sql-ref-external-locations.html#external-location) that are stored on the Databricks side.